GTGMyanmar/Rust-Doc/README.md

 # Rust-Doc

-Introduction to Rust Programming By Greentech Inc
+## Introduction to Rust Programming By Greentech Inc.

+__This project is under development.
+There may be some errors.
+Contribution and suggestion are warmly welcome.__

 1. [Introduction](./Introduction/introduction.md)
 2. Chapter_1